-This Solvency and Financial Conditions Report ("SFCR") outlines the Business and Performance of SEB Life International Insurance DAC ("SEBLI") over the reporting period 01/01/2020 to 31/12/2020.
+This Solvency and Financial Conditions Report ("SFCR") outlines the Business and Performance of SEB Life International Insurance Company DAC ("the Company") over the reporting period 01/01/2021 to 31/12/2021.
 Publication of the SFCR is a mandatory requirement under the Solvency II directive for all insurance companies domiciled in the European Union which aims to enhance customer protection and regulatory supervision.